ashawkey/stable-dreamfusion/readme.md

 # `--dir_text` enables view-dependent prompting.
 python main.py --text "a hamburger" --workspace trial -O

-# If the above gives you CUDA out of memory errors, try the memory saving config.
+# If the above gives you CUDA out of memory errors, try vram optimization level 1.
 # It makes torch use float16 precision for weights, which might trade away some output quality.
 # It also enables attention slicing which might trade away some execution speed.
 # Tested to run fine on 8GB VRAM (Nvidia 3070 Ti).
+python main.py --text "a hamburger" --workspace trial -O --vram_O 1
+# To further trade away time for more vram, try vram optimization level 2
+# Might allow larger --w and --h, which gives slower but higher quality results.
+# Tested to run fine on 8GB VRAM (Nvidia 3070 Ti).
-python main.py --text "a hamburger" --workspace trial -O --memory_saving_sd_config
+python main.py --text "a hamburger" --workspace trial -O --vram_O 1 --w 128 --h 128
 # use CUDA-free Taichi backend with `--backbone grid_taichi`
 python3 main.py --text "a hamburger" --workspace trial -O --backbone grid_taichi